Happiness with Less: How to Achieve It Through the Holidays and into the New Year

-Here’s a short list of simple things you can enjoy in 2019:
+Here’s a short list of simple things you can enjoy next year:

 Find something you’re passionate about and share it: lead a walk, teach someone to sew a dress, grow veggies for the homeless, read books to a child.
 The list of possibilities is endless.

 Everyone needs a little lift, a little love.
 Say it, feel it, think it!
 Before you know it, you’ll be bathing in the love you’re pouring out.
 Your losses will get absorbed in your sea of love.

 Joy is a survivor’s commodity.
 Experiencing it will give you buoyancy in old age.
 Become the person with the sparkle in her/his eye.
 Slow down, look, listen, or smell and you’ll find the abundance, the light, the forms that will make your heart leap.

 Care for Your Body as Long as You Have It